The Durham Proverbs

 The Durham Proverbs is a collection of 46 medieval proverbs from various sources.
 They were written down as a collection, in the eleventh century, on some pages (pages 43 verso to 45 verso, between a hymnal and a collection of canticles) of a manuscript that were originally left blank.
 The manuscript is currently in the collection of Durham Cathedral, to which it was donated in the eighteenth century.
 The Proverbs form the first part of the manuscript.
 The second part, to which it is bound, is a copy of Ælfric's Grammar (minus its glossary).
 Each proverb is written in both Latin and Old English, with the former preceding the latter.
 Olof Arngart's opinion is that the Proverbs were originally in Old English and translated to Latin, but this has since been disputed in a conference paper by T. A. Shippey (Shippey 1989).

 Origin

 While Richard Marsden's introduction in The Cambridge Old English Reader discusses the essentials of the Durham Proverbs, there is still more to be learned.
 The Durham Proverbs are held in a manuscript that is kept in the library of Durham Cathedral, which is why they are named the "Durham" Proverbs.
 The original home of the manuscript is thought most likely to have been in Canterbury.
 The original manuscript of the Durham Proverbs contains copies of Ælfric's own work.
-Several of the proverbs also appear in later works of the thirteenth-century.
-Considering the repetition of their use, during later times and in future works, stresses their importance from the eleventh-century society.
-For every one of the Durham Proverbs, there is a Latin version.
-The commonalities between the Latin version of the proverbs and the Old English version, in more than one manuscript, suggest that there was a common source from which the Durham Proverbs were created in Old English from Latin.
+Several of the proverbs also appear in later 13th-century works, which suggests a degree of ubiquity in medieval English society.
+The commonalities between the Latin versions of the proverbs and the Old English translations, in more than one manuscript, suggest that there was a common source from which the Durham Proverbs were created in Old English from Latin.